elaverman/benchmarking-libr-algs-signal-collect/README.md

-## Benchmarking Algorithms for Distributed Constraints Optimization in Signal/Collect ##
+## Benchmarking Algorithms for Distributed Constraint Optimization in Signal/Collect ##

 This repository includes all code that was used to evaluate the various local iterative best-response algorithms presented in this thesis.